MartinKondor/Rule/bin/maps/README.md

 * Layers are separated with {} signs.

-* Layers will be placed down in the same order as they are placed in the map file.
+* Layers will be placed down in the opposite order as they are placed in the map file.

+* tileWidth and tileHeight must be defined before the tileset.

 ## Resources